Neighboring Tip of the Week - Find a way to thank a neighbor who is a good neighbor.

+Hello all!
 This week’s neighboring tip requires a bit of a different approach.
-Instead of inviting you to think about your own practices of good neighboring, we invite you to think about your neighbors and their practices of good neighboring!
+Instead of inviting you to think about your own practices of good neighboring, this week, we invite you to think about your neighbors’ practices of good neighboring!

-In working with different groups, we have learned that many people don’t realize they are already good neighbors.
-They have no idea they are making a difference!
-In addition, who doesn’t like to get thanked?
-Similar to ideas from last week’s tip, thanking someone not only tells them that you appreciate what they do but also tells them that you notice what they do.
-We think that, in many cases, your neighbors may not even know that you see or recognize what they do on a regular basis, and this could prove disheartening for them.
+In working with different groups, we have learned that many people don’t realize they are already good neighbors - they have no idea that what they are doing is already making a difference in their community!
+We also think that, in many cases, your neighbors may not know that you see or recognize what they do on a regular basis, and this could prove disheartening for them.
 We can’t think of a better way to encourage them than through a simple “Thank you!”

 This intentional appreciation may take on many different forms.
 Whether seemingly simple or complex, here are a few ideas we have brainstormed, but again, feel free to come up with your own!
 Remember, there is definitely more than one way to approach this; this is an experiment!